-In accordance with the rate study, the rates for wastewater service remain the same at $9.60 per quarter, generating $13,280,847 in revenue.
-Capacity fees are expected to generate $224,400 in FY 22.
+In accordance with the rate study, the rates for wastewater service remain the same at $9.60 per quarter, generating $13,495,872 in revenue.
+Capacity fees are expected to generate $209,880 in FY 24.
 Capacity fees are used to offset debt service costs for Wastewater department capital projects.
-Service to West Ocean City is budgeted at $790,000.
-Actual charges for this service in FY 21 were $746,969.
-Revenue from plumbing permits decrease, while lab fees are expected to increase in FY 22.
-No Federal grant funds are shown as the bonds with the Build America Bond interest subsidy were refinanced.
+Service to West Ocean City is budgeted at $767,000.
+Actual charges for this service in FY 23 were $763,905.
+Revenue from plumbing permits remain the same, while lab fees are expected to increase in FY 24.

 Forty-six positions are funded in the Wastewater Fund.
 Three positions are currently shared with Water: an Office Associate, the Purchasing Technician and a SCADA Technician.
-A step increase effective January 1, 2022 has been included.
+A step increase effective January 1, 2024 has been included.
 Overtime costs are budgeted at $75,900 in FY 24, an increase of $5,000.
 Benefit costs for retirement and worker’s compensation increase, while the health reserve account has been used to reduce the health insurance cost in FY 24.
 No contribution to retiree health (OPEB) has been funded.